What is a domain name?

 If the domain is available, you will see the “add to cart” button

-Second, Before you do that you can select the top level extension you want with your domain.
+Second, Before you do that you can select the top-level extension you want with your domain.

-Third, Once you have finalized your name with its an extension, add it to your cart and proceed with the billing.
+Third, once you have finalized your name with its an extension, add it to your cart and proceed with the billing.

 Now your domain is registered, you can now either park it (if you don’t have a website) or link it with your website by adding your nameservers.

-Registering a Domain Name with Domain.com
+How to Register a Domain Name With Domain.com

 Step 1: Go to Domain.com, type your desired domain here and hit search.